Alonza0314/cert-go/cmd/README.md

   cert-go create private-key [flags]

 Flags:
-  -f, --force        overwrite the private key if it already exists -h, --help         help for private-key
+  -h, --help         help for private-key
   -o, --out string   specify the output path of the private key
 ```